-The system is based on the SOUND LEVEL CONVERSION (SLC80) rating which is the difference between the sound level of the environment in which the hearing protection is worn and the sound level reaching the wearer’s ears.
-This is converted to a Recommended Noise Range.
+Furthermore, the system is based on the SOUND LEVEL CONVERSION (SLC80) rating which is the difference between the sound level of the environment in which the hearing protection is worn and the sound level reaching the wearer’s ears.
+Finally, this is converted to a Recommended Noise Range.

 |Class||SLC80dB||Recommended Noise Range (dB)|